qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. tip:: **quick color picker + copy/paste colors**

-   You can quickly choose from :guilabel:`Recent colors`, from :guilabel:`Standard colors` or simply :guilabel:`copy` or :guilabel:`paste` a color by clicking the drop-down arrow that follows the |selectColor| color box.
+   You can quickly choose from :guilabel:`Recent colors`, :guilabel:`Standard colors` or simply :guilabel:`copy` or :guilabel:`paste` a color by clicking the drop-down arrow that follows the |selectColor| color box.